Intervue/Data-structures-algorithms-for-interviews/README.md

 - Heap, BBST-AVL are some popular data structures that can be also used for questions involving hash table.
 - Binary search is very widely used.
 Can only be applied if the length of array is known and if array is sorted.
 - Sometimes, scanning once and searching and keeping additional variables for check can do the job.
+- In hashing the structure can vary as per requirements.
+It can store anything from sum to frequency to pointers.
+So decide the structure as per always.

 # General hash functions
 - take mod with number of elements present